 - the Listing Rules

-- Disclosure & Transparency Rules
+- the Disclosure Requirements and Transparency Rules

-- the information required by the Prospectus Rules (before 21 July 2019) and the Prospectus Regulation Rules (from 21 July 2019 onwards)
+- the Prospectus Rules (before 21 July 2019) and the Prospectus Regulation Rules (from 21 July 2019 onwards)

 - company name

-- type of document or date
+- document date

 If you have any concerns or questions, please speak to your Primary Information Provider.